yepes/neovim-config/README.md

 This is my custom neovim config, based on the [chris@machine video series](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ)

 This repository will be updated as my NeoVim journey goes on ;)

+## Installation

+Just clone this repo into your home's directery .config/nvim